Streaming Channel Brand’s Rhetoric through @NetflixID Twitter Account

 Zhang, X. (2017).
 Effects of Twitter communication styles on consumers’ brand personality perceptions, attitudes and purchase intentions.
 Int.
 J. Internet Marketing and Advertising, 11(2), 158–182.

-Channel: Jurnal Komunikasi is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+All articles published in Channel Jurnal Komunikasi are licensed under a Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA) license.